monmon-sitdown/defilend-frontend/README.md

 ## Overview

 The DeFi Lending Platform is a decentralized application (DApp) built using React that allows users to deposit, withdraw, borrow, and repay tokens on a lending platform.
 This application interacts with the Ethereum blockchain, specifically with a smart contract that manages lending operations.
+You can also find this app at https://simple-defilending.netlify.app .
+However, since it requires to connect to Ganache network, so it will not work.
+I am preparing to achieve it on Sepolia Testnet.

 ## Features